 Enterprise Application Integration

-Enterprise application integration (EAI) connects the systems a business runs on — ERP, CRM, HRIS, e-commerce, data warehouses, and custom applications — so data flows automatically instead of being re-keyed between silos.
-StepTo designs and builds integration layers using REST and GraphQL APIs, message brokers, and event-driven architectures as part of our custom software development services.
-Our Serbian engineering team (drawn from a national pool of 60,000+ IT professionals) delivers integration work at $35–75/hr — 40–60% below Western European or US consultancy rates.
+StepTo's enterprise application integration (EAI) work connects the systems a business runs on, ERP, CRM, HRIS, e-commerce, data warehouses, and custom applications, so data flows automatically instead of being re-keyed between silos.
+We design and build integration layers using REST and GraphQL APIs, message brokers, and event-driven architectures as part of our custom software development services.
+Our Serbian engineering team (drawn from a national pool of 60,000+ IT professionals) delivers integration work at $35–75/hr for most delivery work, 40–60% below Western European or US consultancy rates.
+See our fintech payments integration case study for a real example of this kind of work, an event-driven, Kafka-based architecture that let us migrate a legacy payments core one rail at a time in shadow mode, with zero missed or duplicate transactions.

 - API development & API gateways: REST and GraphQL APIs with authentication (OAuth2, mTLS), rate limiting, versioning, and developer documentation; gateway setup with Kong, AWS API Gateway, or Azure API Management.